makrai/notes/demszky-23-llm-psycho.md

   * Finally, research is conveyed through text in scholarly papers, which then
     * systematic reviews (metascience)
 * history of NLP for psychology
-  * humans counting words in text, starting in the 1960s 1,2, to
+  * humans counting words in text, starting in the 1960s 1,2
   * latent semantic analysis in the 1990s 3,4
   * analysis of text on the internet 5,6,7,8 in the 2010s
   * the Linguistic Inquiry and Word Count program 9